VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   Note: the function used is 'crc' (see PM_HASH)

-Help for ndi.file.navigator.epochdir/filematch_hashstring is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/filematch_hashstring is inherited from superclass ndi.file.navigator
 ```

 ---